The Liturgical And Sacramental Nature Of St. Paul's Epistles

 Nor should we think of verse 8 “Whatsoever things are good … think on these things,” as Christian “positive thinking.”
 Instead Paul calls on the baptismally-cleansed Bride, now assembled to engage in marital union with her Groom, to give herself over to all that has been, and is to be experienced in Divine Liturgy.
 The formulations, prayers, lections, creeds, doctrines, admonitions, the body and the blood.
 In short every word, motion, gesture, taste and smell from beginning to blessed end.
 For all these lead to, and proceed from, the pinnacle of baptismal life: union with our God in the flesh of Christ.

-Like “brothers,” “greet” (aspodzomai) is also a technical term in St. Paul that has a double function.
+Like “brothers,” I deem that “greet” (aspodzomai) is also a technical term in St. Paul that has a double function.
 To “greet” means to welcome those who are properly vetted to the Table, and the “holy kiss” (2 Cor.
 13:12 et. al.) indicates that those who are one with Christ in the Holiest Communion of all, are also one with each other.
 That they are at peace.
-All is forgiven both vertically and horizontally – for what is pure marital intimacy except the forgiveness of sins?
+All is forgiven both vertically and horizontally – for what is marital intimacy in its purest form but the forgiveness of sins?

 And finally note in verse 23 the same words as the Proper Preface we use today.
 When Paul says: The (grace of our) Lord (Jesus Christ) be with you, we might hear the Philippians church answering: And with your spirit.